Road to Cocoanut Grove, 1910’s Stereopticon Image

 PERHAPS I should clarify that I did not sit down to write another elegaic piece about AIDS and its long shadow.
 Been there, done that, am living it, and grateful to be alive.

 I write more of a universal human experience confronted by anyone who sticks around long enough, and in South Florida it needn’t be that long, at all: the fading into history of yet another golden era, leaving its survivors stranded upon a middling sandbar of time, with no solid footing in either direction, and no place to go.

 As so poetically expressed by Robert Frost, Nothing Golden Can Stay.

 We all know that there’s no real going back, that we can’t go home again.
 Not really.
-Say a prayer, or better still lend a helping hand if you can, to those souls who see no way of moving forward, who cannot even begin to imagine their place in this jarring and chaotic parade of endless “progress.”
+Say a prayer, or better still lend a helping hand if you can, to those souls who see no way of moving forward, and cannot even begin to imagine their place in this jarring and chaotic parade of endless “progress.”
 Yet they cannot go back.

 Welcome to the Peacock Inn P. Crockett The story of the moment in time captured by this painting is told elsewhere in this web log: